 In addition to the deductions below, Virginia law allows for several subtractions from income that may reduce your tax liability.
 You should review these before completing your return.

 If you claimed the standard deduction on your federal income tax return, you must also claim the standard deduction on your Virginia return.
-The Virginia standard deduction amounts are:
+Beginning with your 2019 return (that you’ll file in 2020), Virginia standard deduction amounts are::

 |Filing Status||Description||Standard Deduction|

 |1||All Returns - Single||$4,500|